 About Liff, Walsh & Simmons

 Liff, Walsh & Simmons is a full-service business law firm serving the legal needs of small businesses and privately held companies, their owners and operators, and individuals throughout their business and family life cycles.
-From helping entrepreneurs bring their business visions to market, to representing middle-market companies in business transactions and disputes, to preserving the wealth that a family business has worked so hard to earn, we take pride in providing value-driven solutions and great results.
+From helping entrepreneurs bring their business visions to market, representing middle-market companies in business transactions and disputes, and preserving the wealth a family business has worked so hard to earn, we take pride in providing value-driven solutions and great results.
 Our responsive service is focused on general and transactional business advice, commercial and civil litigation, real estate, land use, finance, and estate planning and administration.